gaasedelen/lighthouse/README.md

 Intel's [PIN](https://software.intel.com/en-us/articles/pin-a-dynamic-binary-instrumentation-tool) for example does not come with a default code coverage pintool.
 It appears that most implement their own solution and there is no clear format for Lighthouse to standardize on.
 In the future, Lighthouse may ship with its own pintool.

 While Lighthouse is considered a prototype, internally it is largely agnostic of its data source.
-Future work will allow one to drop a loader into the `parsers` folder without any need for code changes to Lighthouse.
+Future work will hopefully allow one to drop a loader into the `parsers` folder without any need for code changes to Lighthouse.
 Right now, this is not the case.

 ## Future Work

 Time and motivation permitting, future work may include:

+* Asynchronous composition, painting, metadata collection
 * ~~Multifile/coverage support~~
 * Profiling based heatmaps/painting
+* Coverage & Profiling Treemaps
 * Automatic parser pickup
 * Parsers for additional coverage sources, eg PIN
 * Improved Pseudocode painting